tytydraco/yessleep/out/I_bought_an_old_car_and_started_receiving_radio_transmissions_from_the_past.md

 “Oh fuck.”
 I let slip through my lips.

 My eyes naturally drifted to the main article: “A young girl was found deceased today in the woods nearby.
-The body is that of Charlotte ----.
+The body is that of Gabrielle ----.
 Police suspect foul play and are looking for….”

 I stopped reading after that.
 The radio was not lying.